top of page

 Other Information

-Historical Medicinal Uses: Used historically by Native Americans for treating respiratory and digestive ailments, as well as skin conditions
+Historical Medicinal Uses: Used by Native Americans for respiratory ailments, wounds, and as a laxative

 $10.00Price